your challenge

 Have your child match a pitch

-• Download a free pitch pipe and play a pitch and ask your child to match it.
+Download a free pitch pipe and play a pitch, match it on “loo” and ask your child to match you.

 develop Their musical fitness